-S2 0.25 EFTS OL, DL 30 points Clinical practice structured to extend the physiotherapist's theoretical knowledge and reasoning skills and to develop an advanced level of competence and critical evaluation in their specialised fields of practice.
+30 points 0.25 EFTS OL.
+DL Clinical practice structured to extend the physiotherapist's theoretical knowledge and reasoning skills and to develop an advanced level of competence and critical evaluation in their specialised fields of practice.

-R PHTY 561, PHTX 530, 561
+PHTY 561, PHTX 530 and 561